tutnes/pstools/README.md

 ![Image of Generic Execution configuration](/images/generic_execution_01.png?raw=true "Optional Title")

 These tips are for using the Generic Execution Plugin and monitoring services in that way.
 ${HOST} is replaced with the server, or servers that are added to the monitor, and they are replaced at run time.
+All commands should be possible to test in a Powershell window before adding them to the Generic Execution Plugin (GEP).

 ### Checking if a W3SVC Service is running
 Command: